-- ❖ To Replace Broxtowe Borough Council older combination boilers and system boilers to Seasonal Efficiency of a Domestic Boiler in the UK (SEDBUK) A rated condensing boilers - 22 replaced during 2020. - ❖ Broxtowe Borough Council Cycle to Work Scheme Five employees used this scheme in 2020.Since the scheme started 170 employees have purchased bikes through the scheme. - Marketing and promotion of sustainable transport alternatives both the County Council and Broxtowe Borough Council continue to develop and deliver programmes to encourage more sustainable travel.
-These include infrastructure improvements such as the County Council's integrated transport programme delivering improvements for pedestrians, cyclists and bus users; cycle training, as well as marketing materials and campaigns developed in partnership with stakeholders such as passenger transport operators. - ❖ Go-Ultra Low programme the County Council, in partnership with Nottingham and Derby City Councils, successfully secured £6.1m of funding to deliver the Go-Ultra Low programme between 2016 and 2020.
-The programme included the development and delivery of an area-wide electric vehicle charging infrastructure network.
-Using this funding, 21 publicly available charge points have been installed across the Borough, in Beeston, Eastwood, Kimberley and Stapleford 20 of which are in Broxtowe Borough Council owned car parks and 1 in a Nottingham Express Transit (NET) owned car park.
-Funding for the programme ended in 2020. - ❖ Retrofitting of buses In February 2018 it was announced that the County Council (and Nottingham City Council) had successfully secured funding from the Green Technology Fund to retrofit some of the most polluting buses in the county including a number of buses that travel in the Borough.
-Work undertaken in 2020 identified that only routes requiring vehicles to be retrofitted were NCT service 34 and 35 and CT4N Service 18.
-Work to retrofit buses was impacted by COVID-19 and there has therefore been a delay in the completion of this.
-However, it is estimated that the works will be completed in 2021.
-Trentbarton also invested in Euro VI vehicles in 2020, for their Indigo and Rainbow 1 services. - ❖ Traffic management improvements general traffic management schemes have been introduced in the vicinity of the former AQMA during 2019/20, including the introduction of an environmental weight limit on Nottingham Road, Nuthall to help
+- ❖ Electric Vehicle Fleet Procurement for small vans below 2 tonnes All 6 vehicles have now been replaced with Electric Vehicles. - ❖ To Replace Broxtowe Borough Council older combination boilers and system boilers to Seasonal Efficiency of a Domestic Boiler in the UK (SEDBUK) A rated condensing boilers - In 2021, BBC have replaced a total of 103 domestic boilers.
+Of these, 17 were of low efficiency, the others being lifecycle. - ❖ Trial of New Heating Technology- A trial was undertaken for fitting air source heat pumps in 7 new builds in 2021.
+The success of this will be reported on. - ❖ Increased the number of Electric Vehicle Charging Points in the Borough Car Parks 2 x rapid fast charges were installed at Victoria Street car park Stapleford in 2021, BBC has dedicated 4 spaces for Electric Vehicle use. - ❖ Promoting on the Council Webpage the Council's Electric Vehicle Charging Points Network within the Borough 2 new 50KW charges were added and promoted in 2021. - ❖ To raise awareness of anti-idling legislation with local bus companies All local bus companies that operate within the borough were notified of anti-idling legislation and the associated health affects in 2021. - ❖ Broxtowe Borough Council Cycle to Work Scheme Seven employees purchased bikes through this scheme in 2021.Since the scheme started 177 employees have purchased bikes through the scheme. - ❖ The inclusion of Air Quality as a priority in the Nottinghamshire Joint Health and Wellbeing Strategy and the Nottinghamshire ICS Green Plan [led by the NHS]. - Marketing and promotion of sustainable transport alternatives both the County Council and Broxtowe Borough Council continue to develop and deliver programmes to encourage more sustainable travel.
+These include infrastructure improvements such as the County Council's integrated transport programme delivering improvements for pedestrians, cyclists and bus users; cycle training, as well as marketing materials and campaigns developed in partnership with stakeholders such as passenger transport operators. - ❖ Retrofitting of buses In February 2018 it was announced that the County Council (and Nottingham City Council) had successfully secured funding from the Green Technology Fund to retrofit some of the most polluting buses in the county - including a number of buses that travel in the Borough.
+The County Council has invested £0.94m from the Clean Bus Technology Fund to retrofit older buses.
+This is in addition to operator investment in new Euro VI standard buses on some routes.
+Trentbarton also invested in Euro VI vehicles in 2020, for their Indigo and Rainbow 1 services.

-- ensure HGVs follow the most appropriate route; and A610/Ikea roundabout signing and lining improvements to help improve capacity/traffic flows. - Effective Network Management the County Council continues to work with stakeholders to effectively manage its highway network.
+- ❖ Effective Network Management the County Council continues to work with stakeholders to effectively manage its highway network.
 Along with the coordination of works, contingency planning, and effective event and incident planning, the County Council purchased a third camera enforcement car during 2019/20 to effectively enforce parking violations. - Workplace Travel Plans Broxtowe Borough Council and Nottinghamshire County Council have completed a council Travel Plan to help promote sustainable travel amongst staff as part of both their journeys to work and whilst undertaking Council business.
-Travel Plans are also developed with businesses through the development control process. - ❖ Nottinghamshire Air Quality Strategy The Nottinghamshire City, County and District Councils have updated the Nottinghamshire Air Quality Strategy, which was formally approved by the Nottinghamshire City and County Health and Wellbeing Boards and has been endorsed by portfolio holders and is now published online - Environment Strategy development and adoption of Nottinghamshire County Council's Environment Strategy and action plan in 2020 focussing on reducing emissions from its own activities - ❖ Cycle network improvements work was completed on the delivery of enhancements to a number of cycle routes in the Beeston area to improve links between the town, the City and the Nottingham Enterprise Zone. - ❖ School Travel Toolkit Following a successful trial with four pilot schools in 2019/20, the Nottinghamshire School Travel Planning Toolkit was rolled out to all County schools during the 2020/21 academic year.
-The toolkit provides schools, parents/carers and children with information and advice on improving travel to and from schools, including the sustainable travel options available. - ❖ Local Cycling and Walking Infrastructure Plan (LCWIP) the County Council (in partnership with Derby City, Derbyshire County, and Nottingham City councils) have developed an LCWIP, which has now been submitted to the DfT for consideration.
-A list of future cycling and walking improvements priorities will be identified through technical analysis undertaken as part of the LCWIP development (any schemes

-- identified will be subject to feasibility, consultation, and County Council Committee approval) - ❖ Off-Street Parking Order All of Broxtowe Borough Councils Off-street Parking orders are to be consolidated into one order and approved by BBC's cabinet. - ❖ The County Council introduced a street works permit scheme on 1 April 2020 to help plan/coordinate roadworks on its managed highway network. - ❖ Review of on-street car parking in and around the AQMA Introduction of junction protection and targeted roadside parking restrictions (including bus stop clearways) along feeder corridors into the AQMA to help traffic flows/journey times.
+Travel Plans are also developed with businesses through the development control process. - Local Cycling and Walking Infrastructure Plan (LCWIP) the County Council (in partnership with Derby City, Derbyshire County, and Nottingham City Councils) have developed an LCWIP. - ❖ Off-Street Parking Order -BBC has consolidated all of their Off-Street Parking Orders into one Order which was made legal in 2021. - ❖ Review of on-street car parking in and around the AQMA Introduction of junction protection and targeted roadside parking restrictions (including bus stop clearways) along feeder corridors into the AQMA to help traffic flows/journey times.